theemadnes/gke-whereami/README.md

 $ ENDPOINT=$(kubectl get svc whereami-grpc-frontend | grep -v EXTERNAL-IP | awk '{ print $4}')
 ```

-Call the endpoint (using [grpcurl](https://github.com/fullstorydev/grpcurl)) to get the response.
-In this example we use [jq](https://stedolan.github.io/jq/) to provide a little more structure to the response:
+Call the endpoint using [grpcurl](https://github.com/fullstorydev/grpcurl) to get the response.
+In this example, we use [jq](https://stedolan.github.io/jq/) to provide a little more structure to the response:

 ```bash
 $ grpcurl -plaintext $ENDPOINT:9090 whereami.Whereami.GetPayload | jq .